run2bizdocs/docs/en-us/docs/builder/developing-applications/business-object.md

 ## Database Information

-1. Complete the fields available for “Database” Tab, this tab refers to the database structure of the application.
-Since each business object represents a database table, this tab defines the database columns as well as their relationships, business rules, and SQL commands (if necessary).
+The “Database” tab contains the reference to application  database structures.
+Since each Business Object represents a database table, the information in this tab defines table columns,  relationships among tables, business rules, and SQL commands (if necessary).

-2. Fill the information with:
+1. Fill in the information with:

-    1. The Database Connection created;
+    - Database Connection to be used for the Business Object;

-    2. The Database Scheme name;
+    - Database Scheme name;

-    3. Type, whether view or table;
+    - Type of database element, being Table or View;

-    4. The Name in Database of the business object.
+    - 	Name of the table/view to which the business object is linked.

 ![business](images/builder-10.jpg)